NetCordDev/NetCord/Documentation/guides/migration/dsharpplus.md

 ---
-title: Migrating from DSharpPlus
+title: Migrating from DSharpPlus to NetCord - Complete Guide
-description: Guide for DSharpPlus developers moving to NetCord
+description: Migrate DSharpPlus bots to NetCord.
+Learn API equivalents, code patterns, and transition strategies for DSharpPlus developers.
+omitAppTitle: true
 ---

 # Migrating from DSharpPlus